The Final Word: Bran Stark Has Always Been the True Villain of Game of Thrones

 Sitting in front of a warm fire, the Three-Eyed Branven declares himself no longer human, and speaks to no one unless pushed to do so.
 Even when he does speak, he withholds valuable information.
 He doesn’t raise the alarm when an ice dragon begins melting the wall.
 He doesn’t suggest that a nimble little assassin be positioned to take out the Night King.
 He doesn’t tell the women and children to stay out of the crypt when fighting a necromancer.
 He doesn’t intercede to save Varys or Theon.
 And he sits by knowing full well that Daenarys will burn King’s Landing to ash, innocents and all.

 Curiously, he does speak up only to spread word of Aegon Targaryen, knowing that it will cleave the fragile alliances, and that Sansa will fan the flames.
 He sows discord at precisely the right moments to bring about his envisioned fate: To rule the [six] kingdoms.

-In the ashes of the fallen city, as the newly formed council convenes to choose a new leader, Bran whispers into a few minds that he is the perfect choice, even though clever leaders of Westeros should be rightfully weary of an omnipotent man with limitless control over time and thought, that such a gift is too powerful to wield a kingdom.
+In the ashes of the fallen city, as the newly formed council convenes to choose a new leader, Bran whispers into a few minds that he is the perfect choice, even though clever leaders of Westeros should be rightfully weary of an omnipotent man with limitless control over time and thought–that such a gift is too powerful to wield over a kingdom.
 And come to think of it, how did he get that gift and why?
 Who wanted him to have that power?
+The clouds of doubt begin to roll through their minds.
 Never mind, whispers a voice in their heads.
 His story is so interesting.
 He should be king.